simbleau/simbleau.github.io/zola/content/a-look-at-(r)age/index.md

 ```

 ## SOPS
-There's also some great tooling for preserving the original file structure.
-Mozilla's [Secret OPerationS (*SOPS*)](https://github.com/mozilla/sops) product encrypts the values of certain files, but not the keys.
+There is also tooling to preserve the original file structure during encryption.
+Mozilla's [Secret OPerationS (*SOPS*)](https://github.com/mozilla/sops) encrypts the values of certain files, but not the keys.
 SOPS supports favorite formats like YAML, JSON, ENV, and INI but also works with BINARY formats.

-To get the point across, here is what an age encrypted file looks like:
+To get the point across, here is what an age encrypted file typically looks like:
 ```text
 age-encryption.org/v1                                   <-- Age version
 -> X25519 3tu9gP/qdJ+RjTFe0HS0M9ROyYrKice+V+6p6Ugr1mY   <-- Recipient Stanza